RazorfinOS/Razorfin/README.md

 ---

-**RazorfinOS** - A modern, immutable desktop OS built on Arch Linux with bootc technology.
+**RazorfinOS** - A modern, containerized desktop OS built on Arch Linux with bootc technology.